 By default, users in your organization can find the profile information of everyone else.
-To limit who users can find in autocomplete lists, Contacts, and searches, you can set up a custom directory.
-You can assign directories by organizational unit, so some users can get a custom directory while some get all contacts in the Directory or none.
+To limit who users can find in autocomplete lists, Contacts, and searches, set up a custom directory.
+Assign directories by organizational unit, so some users get a custom directory while some get all contacts in the Directory or none.
 Learn more about visibility settings.

 For example, you can set up a custom directory for temporary employees that includes only people in their team and let full-time employees find all users in the Directory.